Philip Goddard

 Other

 I explored much non-classical and especially rock music, back in the early- to mid-1970s.
-Although I certainly gained from that I didn't find sufficient variety or depth in such music to sustain my interest.
+Although I certainly gained from that exploration, in learning something of what was engaging a large proportion of our population musically, I didn't find sufficient variety or depth in such music to sustain my interest.
 Also I usually found song lyrics trivial or / and offensive through their sexism and emotional reactiveness.
-This is not a statement of judgement about any music type, but of simple fact that I didn't find much to resonate with personally in those types of music.
+This isn't a statement of judgment about any music type, but of simple fact that I didn't find much to resonate with personally in those types of music.

 I was sometimes accused of having 'narrow' musical tastes, but this was always by people who had no inkling of the huge range of types and idioms of music encompassed by the term 'classical'.
 Not one such criticizer knew more than a handful of classical composers, yet they happily described their own musical tastes as 'broad' and mine as 'narrow'.